Skip to content

 • PricesBars(frequency="1m") defines table meaning.

-• Both should share storage_hash, but have different update_hash.
+• Both should share one registered storage table, but have different update_hash.

 5.1) Hash namespaces: what they actually do